© Eamon O'Leary

 “Are you sure that’s a good move, honey?”

-He sprang to his feet, pointing at her.
+He sprang to his feet, bulging, copper eyes fixed on her.

 “Look, Betty, the pressures of business caused my drinking.
 Nothing more.
 I’m able to handle a drink or two.”